fltk/fltk/fluid/README_fl.txt

 Simple Words that are composed of 'a'-'z', 'A'-'Z', '0'-'9', and '_' only are
 written verbatim, followed by a space or newline.

-All other character sequences are bracketed between between ‘{‘ and ‘}’ without padding spaces.
+All other character sequences are bracketed between ‘{‘ and ‘}’ without padding spaces.
 For example, an empty word with no characters is written as '{}', and ".hello" is written as '{.hello}'.